Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Real and imaginary rotations on the ring

-In Fig.~\ref{fig_ring_thermal} we show the (normalized) thermodynamic pressure of bosons~\eq{eq_pressure_ring} as a function of the normalized statistical angle $\nu$ , Eq.~\eq{eq_l_nu}, at various (normalized) lengths $L$ of the ring.
+In Fig.~\ref{fig_ring_thermal} we show the average free energy of bosons~\eq{eq_pressure_ring} as a function of the normalized statistical angle $\nu$, Eq.~\eq{eq_l_nu}, at various (normalized) lengths $L$ of the ring.
 Pressure, which is a smooth analytical function of $\nu$ at small radius of the ring, develops a series of minima and maxima as the length of the ring increases.
 For large sizes $L \sim 10^3$, pressure of bosonic particles develops self-similar features.
-At $L \sim 5 \times 10^3$, pressure becomes almost indistinguishable from its limiting form ($L \to \infty$) given by Eq.~\eq{eq_E_large_ring_Omega_I} and governed by the fractal properties of the Thomae function~\eq{eq_Thomae}.
+At $L \sim 5 \times 10^3$, the pressure becomes almost indistinguishable from its limiting form ($L \to \infty$) given by Eq.~\eq{eq_E_large_ring_Omega_I} and governed by the fractal properties of the Thomae function~\eq{eq_Thomae}.
 In this limit, the thermodynamic pressure becomes a fractal dictated by the ninionic statistics~\eq{eq_ninionic}.

+To see how the other thermodynamic quantities fractalize in the imaginary rotation case, it is convenient to rewrite the free energy in Eq.~\eqref{eq_F_neutral}, as follows.
+Employing a series expansion of the Bose-Einstein factor,